 I'm a postdoc at the Swiss Job Market Monitor (University of Zurich), where I develop applications that retrieve big data from job boards.
 One of the project's aims is the continuous monitoring of labor demand in Switzerland.
 Adding to my interests in labor markets and gender segregation, I work on the question how we can employ methods from NLP in social science research.

 Before joining the team in Switzerland, I obtained my PhD in sociology at Nuffield College and the University of Oxford.
 In my dissertation, I wrote about the question if typically female jobs are under-valued, and if so, why.
-Part of my work has been published in Social Forces and I have work forthcoming in Demography.
+Part of my work has been published in Social Forces and I have recent work published in Demography.

 I received my BA in Politics and German Literature from the University of Heidelberg in 2011.
 After graduating with an MA in Politics from Pompeu Fabra University, and with an MA in Politics and Administration from the University of Konstanz, I went on in 2013 to work half a year as graduate trainee at Eurofound.